sagemath/trac_to_gh/Issue 3538.md

 # Issue 3538: [with patch; not ready for review] create a sage <--> Ruby interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3538

 Original creator: was